krauseannelize/da-ms-unicorn-performance/README.md

 To kick off the analysis, we use SQL to answer a series of core business questions about the Unicorn sales database, covering customer trends, city profitability, and product performance.

-- The [Project Specifications](/specifications-sql.md) detail the required queries.
+- The [SQL Specifications](/specifications-sql.md) detail the required queries.
 - All SQL code and outputs are documented in our [Jupyter Notebook](/unicorn_exploration.ipynb).
 - The [full joined dataset CSV export](/unicorn_extract.csv) from the bonus question is also available for review.